kohler/hotcrp/devel/apidoc/assignments.md

 valid (had no errors).
 In non-dry-run requests, `"valid": true` indicates that any database changes were committed.

-The response includes an `assignments` property, which is an array of the specific assignments performed (or, for dry-run requests, the specific assignments that *would have been* performed).
+The response includes an `output` property, which is an array of the specific assignments performed (or, for dry-run requests, the specific assignments that *would have been* performed).
 Each entry represents a single action applied to a single submission.
 (This differs from input `assignments` entries, each of which might apply to many submissions.)
-If you’re not interested in the `assignments` property, supply a parameter of either `summary=1` (to get summary `assigned_actions` and `assigned_pids` properties) or `quiet=1` (to get nothing).
+If you’re not interested in the `output` property, supply either `summary=1` (to get summary `assigned_actions` and `assigned_pids` properties) or `quiet=1` (to get nothing).

 If the optional `p` request parameter is set, HotCRP will only implement assignments that affect that submission.